Homotopy classes of Newtonian spaces: Introduction

-The strategy adopted here to reach the desired conclusion has been to look at a given homotopy class, $[v]$ and construct a covering space $H^v$ together with a covering map $p:H^v\to [v]$.
-Under the appropriate technical assumptions the stability result would follow from the fact that $H^v$ is a proper metric space (proven in section 3), $[v]$ is known to be precompact (the Rellich Kondrakov theorem) and $p$ is a covering map. \emph{However, I have been unable to prove this last part,} and this inability comes from a lack of knowledge concerning the metric geometry of the space $\Nem pXY \supset [v]$.
-The numerous details of this (ultimately failed) attempt are presented in Section 3.
+The strategy is to view the restricted map as a covering map and $H^u$ as a covering space.
+Under the appropriate technical assumptions the stability result would follow from the fact that $H^v$ is a proper metric space (proven in section 5), $[v]$ is known to be precompact (the Rellich Kondrakov theorem) and $\overline\phi$ is a covering map. \emph{However, I have been unable to prove this last part,} and this inability comes from a lack of knowledge concerning the metric geometry of the space $\Nem pXY$.

+The problem, which is essentially the existence of a convergent subsequence of lifts, stems from the same difficulty that is present in \cite{eel01} (corrected in \cite{fug08, fug08'}).
+The numerous details of this (ultimately failed) attempt are presented in Sections 5 and 6.

 It nevertheless seemed reasonable to communicate the partial results obtained along the way, in hope of encouraging future research for a better understanding of the metric properties of Newtonian classes of maps and for the existence of minimizers of a suitable energy in homotopy classes in this general setting.